Elves00/Embeded/README.md

 # Embeded
-Code base for embedded software engineering paper
+This is a repository for work on the embeded software paper ENSE810 at Auckland University of Technology